TomekGalazka/TomekGalazka/README.md

 # Hello there!
 I'm Tomek 👋
-I am committed to becoming a Java Full-stack Developer!
+I am committed to becoming a Junior Full-stack Developer!
 <br>
 <br>